Slovadia/code-katas-front-end-pop-up-overlay/README.md

     - [*nix installation guide](https://getcomposer.org/doc/00-intro.md#installation-nix)
     - [Windows installation guide](https://getcomposer.org/doc/00-intro.md#installation-windows)

-1. Clone the repository and install dependencies
+1. Fork the repository and install dependencies
     - `git clone https://github.com/cuevae/code-katas-front-end-pop-up-overlay.git`
     - `cd code-katas-front-end-pop-up-overlay; composer install`

 2. Check you are good to go
     - open `index.html` in your browser and you should see the front page with the pop up on top of it
     - Now you can start making it work as expected

+3. Once you've finished you can create a Pull Request and your solution will be part of the repository

 ###Working example